sCrypt-Inc/learn-scrypt-courses/en/course-04/lesson-01/chapter-02/README.md

 # Chapter 2: Understanding Ordinals and the Ordinals Protocol

 ## Introduction to Ordinals:
-Ordinals are a category of numbers that denote the position or order of an element in a sequence.
-Examples include "first," "second," "third," and so forth.
-In the realm of blockchain technology, the term "ordinals" extends beyond its traditional usage to encompass a numbering scheme or protocol associated with organizing and identifying data within the blockchain.
+Ordinals within the Bitcoin protocol serve as a systematic way to assign unique identifiers to satoshis, the smallest unit of Bitcoin.
+Similar to the traditional use of ordinals in denoting order or position, in the Bitcoin blockchain, they play a crucial role in organizing and identifying individual satoshis within the overall sequence of transactions.

+In essence, these ordinals act as a numbering scheme, allowing for the precise identification of each satoshi and its position within the blockchain.
+This system not only provides a structured approach to tracking transactions but also opens up opportunities for additional functionalities.
+For instance, these ordinals can be inscribed with arbitrary chunks of data, enabling the embedding of information alongside the transactional history.

 ## BTC vs. Bitcoin SV: Ordinals Protocol:
 ## 1. Divergence in Features: